MonashDeepNeuron/HPP/content/part7/tasks/async.md

 ### Task 5.1 : Futures and Promises

-A promise, represented by the class `std::promise`, is a object that stores a value or exception that is retrieved by a `std::future` object.
+A promise; represented by the class `std::promise`, is a object that stores a value or exception that is retrieved by a `std::future` object.
 Semantically, this means that a; generally asynchronous function has promised a value to the caller of the asynchronous function but however, does not yet have the value.
 The future of a promised value is obtained directly from the `std::promise` object.
 The caller of the promised value can query, wait for or extract the value from the corresponding `std::future` object however, these may block if the result is not yet ready.
 The timeout methods will return a `std::future_status` object which is an enum indicating if the wait timed out, if the future is deferred (_lazy_ loading) or ready.
 The value of a promise is communicated via a shared memory state between the `std::future` and `std::promise` objects.
 This shared state cannot be shared between different threads meaning that only one `std::future` can be used to obtain the result of a promised value.
 To enforce this `std::future` is move-only.
 A shared future can be obtained by called `std::future::share` to create a `std::shared_future` which claims ownership of the shared state such that the future can be copied between different threads.
 Promises and futures are found in the `<future>` header.

 ```cxx
 #include <chrono>